 The NOMU Experience: Coffee, Food, and Flowers

-Whether you’re stopping for a full meal, a quick coffee, or to buy a gift, NOMU offers a multi-faceted experience.
+You can come for a full meal, a quick coffee, or just to buy a gift.

 The Cafe

 The menu is inspired by Scandinavian cuisine.
 A highlight is the Smørrebrød, a traditional Danish open-faced sandwich served on homemade rye bread (rugbrød).
 They also offer seasonal salads, soups, and a delectable selection of cakes and pastries, with their carrot cake being a particular favorite.
-The coffee, prepared by skilled baristas, is excellent and perfect for a quick takeaway, as one recent visitor did.
+The coffee is good and easy to grab for takeaway if you are short on time.

 The Flower Shop

 The cafe is integrated with the Nicolai Bergmann Flowers & Design flagship store.
-Here, you can admire and purchase stunning bouquets, arrangements, and, most famously, the Original Preserved Flower Box.
-These iconic boxes, featuring exquisitely arranged preserved flowers in a sleek black box, are the brand’s signature item and make for a perfect, long-lasting gift or souvenir.
-Many visitors, after enjoying the cafe’s atmosphere, choose to take a piece of it home by purchasing one of these beautiful creations.
+Here you can buy bouquets and arrangements, and the best-known item, the Original Preserved Flower Box.
+These are preserved flowers set in a black box, the brand’s signature product, and they last a long time, so people often buy one as a gift or souvenir after the cafe.

 Practical Tips for Your Visit